-Launchctl controls the macOS launchd process which handles things like launch agents and launch daemons, but can execute other commands or programs itself.
-Launchctl supports taking subcommands on the command-line, interactively, or even redirected from standard input.
+Launchetl controls the macOS launchd process which handles things like launch agents and launch daemons, but can execute other commands or programs itself.
+Launchetl supports taking subcommands on the command-line, interactively, or even redirected from standard input.
 By loading or reloading launch agents or launch daemons, adversaries can install persistence or execute changes they made [[Citation: Sofacy Komplex Trojan]].
-Running a command from launchctl is as simple as launchctl submit -l <labelName> - /Path/to/thing/to/execute "arg" "arg" .
+Running a command from launchetl is as simple as launchetl submit -l <labelName>-/Path/to/thing/to/execute "arg" "arg" "arg" .
 Loading, unloading, or reloading launch agents or launch daemons can require elevated privileges.